Big Three Executives: General Motors Co. 2019

-In the third quarter of 2017, GM posted third-quarter losses of almost $3 billion, compared to profits of $2.8 billion during the same period in 2017, which was due to the sale of Opel/Vauxhall in Europe.
+In the third quarter of 2018, GM posted a profit of $2.5 billion, compared to a loss of $3 billion during the same period in 2017, which was due to the sale of Opel/Vauxhall in Europe.
 Sales of all-new full-size trucks are credited with this year’s gains.

 Mary T. Barra

 Chairman and CEO

 Barra became the first female chief executive to lead a major automaker when she was named CEO in January 2014.
 She was elected chairman of the GM Board of Directors in January 2016.
 When Dan Ammann became CEO of GM Cruise LLC in this month, Barra assumed responsibility for GM’s global regions.
 She is an engineer who has worked for GM for more than 30 years.
 Previously, she was executive vice president of global product development, purchasing and supply chain, and senior vice president, global product development.
 In these roles, she was responsible for the design, engineering, program management, and quality of GM vehicles around the world.
 Barra has also served as vice president, global human resources; vice president, global manufacturing engineering; and manager of the Detroit Hamtramck assembly plant.